Vet Partners Group Limited

 Introduction

-In accordance with Schedule 19 Finance Act 2016, the purpose of this document is to set out the UK Tax Strategy for the year ended 30 June 2023, specifically;
+In accordance with Schedule 19 Finance Act 2016, this document sets out the UK Tax Strategy for the year ended 30 June 2020, specifically;

 References to UK tax are to the taxes and duties set out in paragraph 15(1) of Schedule 19 which includes Income Tax, Corporate Tax, PAYE, NIC, VAT and Stamp Duty Land Tax.